carbogninalberto/big-network/README.md

 go run . -loadnet=true -mctrials=100 -computeCI=true
 ```

+### List of all flags
+- **-loadnet**: default value is false, if true it load a network from a file called Network.json, to change the loading file name check flag namenet
+- **-savenet**: default value is false, if true saves network on timestamp/Network.json
+- **-namenet**: default value is Network.json, it's the name of the network file
+- **-mctrials**: default value is 1, you can choose how many trials run on the Montecarlo Simulation
+- **-computeCI**: default value is false, set to true when use flag -mctrials > 1 to get Confidence Intervals of metrics
+- **-runpyscript**: default valuse is false, set to true if you want to print graphs of simulation with matplotlib

 ## Examples
 In the example folder you can find the results in .csv format for couple simulations with the same virus, but applying containment measures vs no measures.